Skip to content

 Pharmacy and Specialty Medications

-Pharmacy spend is a common driver of rising costs, especially when specialty medications are involved.
 Many plans drift upward because pharmacy management is treated as a fixed component rather than an area that can be structured and governed.
-Even when medical claims appear stable, pharmacy trend can move quickly.
+Even when medical claims appear stable, pharmacy trend can move quickly — particularly when a small number of specialty medications drive a disproportionate share of total drug spend.
+Practices on fully insured plans often have limited visibility into this dynamic until the renewal arrives with unexpectedly large increases.

 For practices comparing employer benefits against other forms of coverage, it can also help employees understand how employer plans fit into broader protection decisions.
-When appropriate, some organizations reference group vs individual insurance to help frame how employer benefits differ from personal coverage responsibilities.
+When appropriate, some organizations reference group vs. individual insurance to help frame how employer benefits differ from personal coverage responsibilities.

 Renewal Strategy and Long-Term Sustainability